What Are the Different Types of Student Loans?

 By Rachel Seitz

-According to the most recent reports in the US, the total amount of student loan debt is $1.26 trillion, spread out over 44.2 million Americans.
+According to the most recent reports, the total amount of student loan debt in the US is $1.48 trillion, spread out over 44.2 million Americans.
 Student loans are a part of many people’s lives, and at Climb, we want you to best understand all the options available and what they mean for you.
 So, we’ve got for you a quick run-down of all the different types of student loans!

-There are three broad categories a student loan can fall into, and within those categories are different loans.
+There are three broad categories a student loan can fall into, and within those categories are even more sub-categories of loans.
 The first category is federal student loans; for these, the federal government (or, more specifically, the US Department of Education) acts as the lender.
 The largest program within this is the William D. Ford Federal Direct Loan Program, thankfully often shortened to just Direct Loan Program.
 Through this program, you could receive five different subtypes of loans:

-- Direct Subsidized Stafford Loans, which are available to undergraduate students who demonstrate a financial need to receive secondary education at a college or trade school.
-With this loan, the student does not pay interest while in school, during the six month after leaving school, or during deferment.
+Direct Subsidized Loans, which are available to undergraduate students who demonstrate a financial need to receive secondary education at a college or trade school.
+With this loan, the student does not pay interest while in school, during the six months after leaving school, or during deferment.

 The second category of student loans is private student loans.
 These are alternative sources of funding which are provided by banks or other lending institutions.
-With these types of loans, terms vary from lender to lender, so you’ll want to make sure you’re doing your research on all options and what their terms will mean for you.
+These types of loans vary from lender to lender, so you’ll want to make sure you’re doing your research on all options and what their terms will mean for you.
 Things such as term length, APR and interest rates, and repayment terms all vary between lenders.
 Additionally, unlike federal student loans, private lenders all have their own unique qualification process.
 Each institution will have its own application process and requirements for eligibility.
-Many lenders (including Climb) will allow you to apply with a Co-Borrower— someone who meets the criteria to qualify if the borrower does not and who agrees to take responsibility for the loan if in the future the borrower becomes unable to make payments.
+Many lenders (including Climb) will allow you to apply with a co-borrower — someone who meets the criteria to qualify if the borrower does not and who agrees to take responsibility for the loan if in the future the borrower becomes unable to make payments.

 Finally, there are institutional loans.
 With these types of loans, the school itself acts as the lender.
 As with private student loans, terms for institutional loans vary between schools, as well as their eligibility criteria.
 You’ll want to check with your school to see what they offer, if you would qualify, and how their loan compares to others.